The different types of fire door

 Fire shutters

-Fire shutters are another protective method that operate automatically; they’re either triggered by your building’s separate fire alarm system, or they can also be fitted with their own smoke or heat detector.
-They’re designed to drop in a slow and controlled manner (if installed correctly) to allow everyone to make a safe exit.
-Not only this, their discrete design won’t affect your business’s aesthetic when they’re not in use.
+Fire shutters are another protective method that operates automatically.
+They are triggered by either your building’s separate fire alarm system or fitted with its own smoke or heat detector.
+They’re designed to drop slowly and controlled (if installed correctly) to allow everyone to make a safe exit.
+Not only this, but their discrete design won’t affect your business’s aesthetic when they’re not in use.

 Fire curtains

-Another discrete method, fire curtains control the spread of flames and smoke and protect the building from damage by acting as a flexible barrier.
+Another discrete method, fire curtains, controls the spread of flames and smoke.
+They protect the building from damage by acting as a flexible barrier.
 They’re constructed from lightweight reinforced stainless steel wire, meaning that they can be hidden discreetly above the ceiling line when they’re not needed – making them practically invisible.
-When they’re activated by the fire alarm system, the curtain will drop down automatically in a controlled manner.
+When the fire alarm system activates them, the curtain will drop down automatically in a controlled manner.

 Fire door installation and maintenance